framedsc/Sitesource/markdown/GameGuides/thedivision.md

 If nothing above worked, which is unlikely, *try restarting your PC* or just *be patient and keep trying*.

 @alert important
-Use the tools at your own risk!
-Even though the game hasn't received an update in a long time, there still chance for you to get banned, I'd recommend to not spend much time with the tools on the PvP areas known as Dark Zones.
+**Use the tools at your own risk!** Even though the game hasn't received an update in a long time, there still chance for you to get banned, I'd recommend to not spend much time with the tools on the PvP areas known as Dark Zones.
 @end

 ## Reshade

-Since the game is always online you won't be able to use the depth buffer with the common reshade installer, you will need to use a custom reshade build that doesn't block the use of reshade if the game is connected to the internet.
+Since the game is always online, you won't be able to use the depth buffer with the common Reshade installer, you will need to use a custom Reshade build that doesn't block the use of Reshade if the game is connected to the internet.
 You can find more about it [here](https://framedsc.github.io/ReshadeGuides/setupreshade.htm#depth-buffer-on-online-games).

 ## Hotsampling

-Since you are running the game as admin you would also need to run SRWE as admin for the game process to show up.
+Since you are running the game as admin, you would also need to run SRWE as admin for the game process to show up.

-Additionally, when hotsampling some tools configurations get reseted, like the blending between wheaters, so beware of that.
+Additionally, when hotsampling some tool configurations get reseted, like the blending between weathers, so beware of that.

 ## Useful Link